ROOPABUDDA/coding-challenge-qa/README.md

 * duration: 2-4 hours
 * provided: repository with a working python/fastapi application
-* solution: please submit as a PR in a `feature/*` branch to this repo
+* solution: please fork this repo and prepare a PR

 ### the repository